eWaterCycle/projects/README.md

-# This repo collect projects that showcase how eWatercycle works, including student projects.
+# eWaterCycle Projects

-TODO: better readme.
+This repository collect projects that showcase how eWaterCycle works, including student projects.